SEI-R-2-22/u4_lab_python_CSV_parser/README.md

 </details>

 ___
-### Formatting The Data
+### Formatting the Data

 We know that we have access to the data in `read_data` now, but what about formatting it before we convert it into JSON?

 First, let's format the `headers` and store them in our `fields` list in a more accessible form.

-Since the `headers` are currently stored as a tuple, we'll need to use python's [enumerate()](https://www.bitdegree.org/learn/python-enumerate#working-with-tuples) method to iterate over them with a for loop.
+Since the `headers` are currently stored as a tuple, we'll need to use Python's [enumerate()](https://www.bitdegree.org/learn/python-enumerate#working-with-tuples) method to iterate over them with a for loop.

 <details><summary>HINT</summary>